 - Contributions of cash and promises to give gifts received without donor stipulations are reported as revenue and net assets without donor restrictions.
 Gifts received with a donor stipulation that limits their use are reported as revenue and net assets with donor restrictions.
 When a donor-stipulated time restriction ends, or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
 Contributions that are originally restricted by the donor and for which the restriction is met in the same time period are recorded as revenue and net assets without donor restriction.
-Conditional promises are not recognized until they become unconditional, that is when the conditions on which they depend are substantially met. - Federal and state contracts Federal and state contracts are conditional upon the incurrence of allowable qualifying expenses.
+Conditional promises are not recognized until they become unconditional, that is when the conditions on which they depend are substantially met. - Contributed nonfinancial assets (goods and services) The Organization received various types of contributed goods and professional services support.
+Contributed professional services are recognized if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
+Contributed tangible goods are recognized at fair market value as of the date of the donation.
+The amounts reflected in the accompanying financial statements as contributed nonfinancial assets are offset by like amounts included in expenses. - Federal and state grants Federal and state grants are conditional upon the incurrence of allowable qualifying expenses.
 Revenue is recorded as allowable qualifying expenses are incurred.